ulwlu/blog/posts/learn-blender.md

 ## memo

-- オブジェクトは shift a で追加
+- shift a : Add objects
-- オブジェクトの設定とか、移動とかは「オブジェクトメニュー」押してからショートカットおさないときかない
+- If you want to set up an object or move it, you have to press "object menu" and then press shortcut.
-- オブジェクトの中のパーツとか、辺とか頂点とか面の操作は「編集メニュー」押してからショートカットおさないときかない
+- To operate parts, edges, vertices, and faces in an object, press the "Edit menu" and then press the shortcut.
-- 左上メニューから頂点・辺・面の選択モードを切り分ける
+- Select vertex, edge, or face from the upper left menu.
-- r ループカット
+- r : Loop cut
-  - 多分取り消しできないんだけど、切り取り線を alt で全選択して融解したらなんと治るという自己流の技を見つけた
+  - I'm not sure if I can undo this, but I've found a self-explanatory trick to fix it by selecting all the cut lines with alt and then melting them.
-- k 任意切込み
+- k : Arbitrary cut
-- s いい感じに伸ばしたり押し込む
+- s : Stretch or push in a good amount
-  - このときプロポーショナルをオンにする。で、サイズでかすぎると壊れるので微調整する。
+  - Turn proportional on at this point.
+If the size is too big, it will break, so you need to fine-tune it.
-  - x で縦軸、y で横軸、z で上軸だけ並行にできる
+  - You can make the vertical axis parallel with x, the horizontal axis with y, and only the upper axis with z.
-  - これを a で全選択してやると、立方体を縦に均等に短くするとかできる。4 辺選択して頑張るより１００倍楽
+  - This is 100 times easier than trying to select all 4 sides of the cube.
-- e そこだけ突き出させる（耳とかしっぽとか）
+- e : Stick out the block
-- shift s で詳細メニュー
+- shift s : Detail menu
-- 色々作り終わったら、メニューのスムーズよりも、`サブディビジョンサーフェス`
+- When you are done, you can use the `subdivision surfaces` menu rather than the smooth menu.